Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 Secure storage

 State files need to be stored in a secured and remote location.
-Multiple developers working on the same set of Terraform configuration files can have validation access in their workflow with a remote location, avoiding the need to maintain multiple copies of state files at the same time and handle them manually.
+Multiple developers working on the same set of Terraform configuration files can use validation access in their workflow with a remote location, avoiding the need to maintain multiple copies of state files simultaneously and handle them manually.

-These state files can potentially secure information and will be accessed multiple times, so we need to make sure the storage solution is secure from attack and that the files’ integrity is assured.
+These state files can contain sensitive information and will be accessed multiple times, so we need to ensure the storage solution is secure against attacks and that the files’ integrity is maintained.
 Corrupted state files can incur high infrastructure costs.

 File storage solutions like AWS S3 offer a secure and reliable way to store and access files within and outside the internal network.